sanampatel/staticpress-demo/source/_posts/google-analytics.md

 tags:
   - demo
   - staticpress
-categories:
-  - analytics
+categories: analytics
+isPosts: true
-image: /source/images/google-analytics.jpg
+image: /source/images/google-analytics.png
-authorimage: /source/images/author-img.jpeg
+smallimage: /source/images/small-google-analytics.png
 comments: true
+featured: false
 ---

 Google Analytics is digital analytics software.
 It's a web analytics service that allows you to analyze in-depth detail about the visitors on your website.